What Host Software should I know about on my IBM i System?

 IBM provides many open source technologies ported to work on IBM i.

-BOB, the Better Object Builder, uses quite a few of them - bash, coreutils-gnu, gawk, grep-gnu, make-gnu, python3, python3-ibm_db, sed-gnu.
-We will double check these are installed later in this document.
+The extension Code for IBM-i uses quite a few of them - bash, coreutils-gnu, gawk, grep-gnu, make-gnu, python3, python3-ibm_db, sed-gnu.

 Managing open-source tools can be a breeze with ACS.
 You'll find a straightforward guide on installing and handling those open-source packages here